The Principle of Beneficence in Applied Ethics

 - Freeman, R. Edward, 1984, Strategic Management: A Stakeholder Approach, Boston: Pitman.

-- Gert, Bernard, 2005, Morality, New York: Oxford University Press.
+- Gert, Bernard, 2007, Common Morality: Deciding What to Do, New York: Oxford University Press.

 - Gert, Bernard, Charles M. Culver, and K. Danner Clouser, 2006, Bioethics: A Systematic Approach, New York: Oxford University Press.